 An analysis of web traffic sources

-What I’m going to do now is look at four sources of traffic from my Clicky Web Analytics and talk you through what I’m seeing.
+What I’m going to do now is look at four sources of traffic from my analytics and talk you through what I’m seeing.

 For some of you this might be a bit basic, but I’m hoping it will give you some insights into what kind of things we should be looking out for when it comes to tapping into better traffic sources.